Skip to main content

 Bolt Face Painting Brushes by Jest Paint - Firm 3/4" Stroke

-- PREMIUM WOODEN HANDLE FOR A COMFORTABLE GRIP AND DURABILITY.
+• DURABLE WOODEN HANDLE FOR A COMFORTABLE GRIP.

-- AFFORDABLE PRICING WITH USA-BASED ASSEMBLY FOR GREAT VALUE.
+• AFFORDABLE PRICE WITH USA ASSEMBLY FOR GREAT VALUE.

 Bolt Face Painting Brushes by Jest Paint - Firm 3/4" Angle

-- SYNTHETIC BRISTLES ENSURE SMOOTH APPLICATION AND EASY CLEANING.
+• SOFT SYNTHETIC BRISTLES ENSURE SMOOTH APPLICATION EVERY TIME.

-- AFFORDABLE PRICE WITH USA ASSEMBLY FOR TRUSTED QUALITY.
+• AFFORDABLE QUALITY WITH USA ASSEMBLY FOR GREAT VALUE!

-Bolt Face Painting Brushes by Jest Paint - Small Firm Blooming Brush
+5 Bolt Face Painting Brushes by Jest Paint - Firm Liner #3

 Bolt Face Painting Brushes by Jest Paint - Firm Liner #3